lurado/LDOConditionalDateFormatter/README.md

 - `(NSString *)stringForTimeIntervalFromDate:(NSDate *)date toReferenceDate:(NSDate *)referenceDate`

 	Formats the given date.
-For relative and idiomatic formats the time difference between the given date and the reference date is used.
+For relative and idiomatic formats, the time difference between the given date and the reference date is used.

 - `(NSString *)stringForTimeIntervalFromDate:(NSDate *)date`